LeVlad/JavaMathApp/README.md

 subtraction, multiplication, and division.

-The program takes input from the user for two numbers and an operator, perform the requested operation, and display the result.
+The program takes input from the user for two numbers and an operator, performs the requested operation, and displays the result.